insinfo/galileo/packages/html/README.md

 ]);
 ```

-This plug-in means that you can now `return` these AST's, and Angel will automatically send them to
+This plug-in means that you can now `return` these AST's, and Galileo will automatically send them to
 clients.
 Ultimately, the implication is that you can use `html_builder` as a substitute for a
 templating system within Dart.
-With [hot reloading](https://github.com/angel-dart/hot), you won't
+With [hot reloading](https://github.com/galileo-dart/hot), you won't
 even need to reload your server (as it should be).

 # Installation